-Accor is a world-leading augmented hospitality group offering unique experiences in approximately 5,036 hotels and approximately 5000 residences across 110 destinations.
+Accor Group is a world-leading augmented hospitality group offering unique experiences in approximately 5,100 hotels and approximately 5,000 private residences across 110 countries.
 The Group has been acquiring hospitality expertise for more than 50 years, resulting in an unrivaled portfolio of brands, from luxury to economy, supported by one of the most attractive loyalty programs in the world.

 The Accor Group is more than a worldwide leader.
-Accor is 300,000 hospitality experts placing people at the heart of its business; nurturing a real passion for service and achievement beyond limits.
-Accor takes care of millions of guests in more than every day in more than 110 countries worldwide.
+The Accor Group is approximately 260,000 hospitality experts placing people at the heart of its business; nurturing a real passion for service and achievement beyond limits.
+It takes care of guests in more than 110 countries worldwide every day.